 LPN Careers in Florida: 3 Popular Questions

 Did you know that Florida has one of the nation's highest levels of LPN employment?
-In 2015, the state ranked fourth in the U.S. for the number of people employed as licensed practical nurses.
-About 43,540 LPNs worked in the state.* And that number will likely grow for many years to come.
+In 2018, the state ranked third in the U.S. for the number of people employed as licensed practical nurses.
+About 47,540 LPNs worked in the state.* And that number will likely grow for many years to come.

 So now is an excellent time to learn more about this essential and meaningful health care vocation, especially if you want to work in a sunny state with expanding potential.
 Explore the answers to these frequently asked questions: